 How light do you pack?

 If you’re a super light packer you may only need a backpack (I envy you).
 If you’re like me you are going to need a backpack and a daypack, I love Cabin Zero’s 28lt which I wrote a review of here.
 It’s great as it fits all of my digital nomad kit in it, the straps are super comfy and it’s the perfect size to wear on my front!
+If you need a full size backpack then take a look at Gear Hungry.

 The pre-packing preparation